-a.
+- a.
 Registration required.
-Every individual who is filing documents or viewing or downloading documents filed in an appeal must register as a registered user of the electronic filing system.
+Every individual who is filing documents or viewing or downloading documents filed in an appeal filing, viewing, or downloading appeal documents must register as a registered user of the electronic filing system. - b.

-b.
 How to register.
-To register, an individual must complete the registration process online at efile-paab.iowa.gov, consent to the user agreement, and obtain a username and password for the electronic filing system.
+To register, an An individual must complete the registration process online at efile-paab.iowa.gov, consent to the user agreement, and obtain a username and password for the electronic filing system. - c.

-c.
 Changing passwords.
 Once registered, the user may change the user's password.
-If the registered user believes the security of an existing password has been compromised, the registered user must change the password immediately.
-The board may require password changes periodically.
+If the registered user believes the security of an existing password has been compromised, the registered user must should change the password immediately.
+The board may require password changes periodically. - d.

-d.
 Changes in a registered user's contact information.
-If a registered user's email address, mailing address, or telephone number changes, the registered user must promptly make the necessary changes to the registered user's information contained in the electronic filing system.
-The registered user shall promptly give notice of changes in contact information to any nonregistered party in every active proceeding in which the registered user is a party.
+If a registered user's email address, mailing address, or telephone number changes, the registered user must should promptly make the necessary changes to the registered user's change the information contained in the electronic filing system.
+The registered user shall should promptly give notice of changes in contact information to notify any nonregistered party of changes in contact information in every active proceeding in which the registered user is a party. - e.

-e.
 Duties of a registered user.
-Each registered user shall ensure that the user's email account information is current, that the account is monitored regularly, and that email notices sent to the account are timely opened.
+Each registered user shall will ensure that the user's email account information is current, that the account is monitored regularly, and that email notices sent to the account are timely opened. - f.

-f.
 Canceling registration.
-Withdrawal from participation in the electronic filing system cancels the registered user's profile but does not authorize nonelectronic filing of documents and is not a withdrawal from a proceeding.
+Withdrawal from participation in the electronic filing system cancels the registered user's profile but does not authorize nonelectronic filing of documents and is not a withdrawal from a proceeding. - g.

-g.
 Use of username and password.
-A registered user is responsible for all documents filed with the registered user's username and password unless proven by clear and convincing evidence that the registered user did not make or authorize the filing.
+A registered user is responsible for all documents filed with the registered user's username and password unless proven by clear and convincing evidence that the registered user did not make or authorize the filing. - h.

-h.
 Username and password security.
-If a username or password is lost, misappropriated, misused, or compromised, the registered user of that username and password shall notify the board promptly.
+If a username or password is lost, misappropriated, misused, or compromised, the registered user of that username and password shall will notify the board promptly. - i.

-i.
 Denial of access.
 The board may refuse to allow an individual to electronically file or download information in the electronic filing system due to misuse, fraud or other good cause.